 The directors recognise the existence and importance of climate change.
-The Company has management systems in place within its risk management framework which ensures decision making takes into account the impact of such decisions on climate change and the environment.
+The Company has management systems in place within its risk management framework which ensures decision making considers the impact of such decisions on climate change and the environment.

 Future developments